 Petty theft by fraud occurs when you intentionally lie in order to convince another person to give you their property (valued at less than $950).
 The property owner must not have intended, under normal circumstances, to give up ownership of their property.
 Instead, they relied on the deceitful information (false pretenses) you provided and gave up possession of their property.

 It is important to note that if you take property directly from another person or use a weapon to facilitate the crime, the charges you face will be more serious.

-Penalties for Petty Theft
+Penalties for Petty Theft in Los Angeles, CA

 In Los Angeles, petty theft is generally charged as a misdemeanor offense.
 However, there are certain situations when petty theft can be reduced to an infraction under Penal Code 490.1 PC or aggravated to a felony under Penal Code 666 PC.
 The specific charge you face will depend on:

 - Harm suffered by victims; and